DexyMaroni/interview-prep/README.md

 ## Known trade-offs

-**API key is visible in source code.**
+**API key is stored securely in environment variables.**
-Because GitHub Pages serves static files with no server, there is no secure place to store the API key.
-For this project the Gemini free-tier key is used, which has built-in rate limits that cap potential misuse.
-In a production application, API calls would be routed through a serverless function (e.g. Cloudflare Workers or Vercel Functions) to keep the key server-side.
+The Gemini API key is never written in the source code or committed to the repository.
+It lives in Netlify's environment variables and is accessed only by the serverless function at runtime.
+Even with full access to the repository, there is no key to steal.

 ---